Digital Intellectual Property Law (831M3)

 30 credits, Level 7 (Masters)

-In this module you look at these and other IP-related subjects in the digital environment, with emphasis on digital copyright, piracy, software protection, and domain names effect on trademark.
+On this module, you look at these and other IP-related subjects in the digital environment, with emphasis on digital copyright, piracy, software protection, and domain names effect on trademark.

 100%: Written assessment (Essay)